markatlish/plugin-ruby/README.md

 result ? 'foo' : 'bar'
 ```

-### do not transform multiline while to inline while and vice verse
+### do not transform multiline while to inline while and vice versa

 e.g.